Soul Shine Part 2

 The Book of Proverbs warns us what not to do around these.

 If one has a child or friend diagnosed with a chronic illness or something like ADHD, Asperger’s, dyslexia and so forth, learning about their issues is a kindness we can do for our loved ones.
-Learning the best way to teach them, correct them, or how their brain works compared to ours, is also important to those suffering.
-Not all brains are the same.
+Learning the best way to teach them, correct them, or how their brain works compared to ours, is also essential to those suffering.
+Not all minds are the same.
 Would a man as wise as Solomon have a brain that looked like ours?
-I think some of these children and adults are fearfully and wonderfully made by The Designer of all for a special purpose.
+I think some of these children and adults are fearfully and wonderfully made by The Designer of all for a particular purpose.